2006 Watkins Glen Indy Grand Prix: Post-race

 Dixon celebrated his win with his team in victory lane; he had earned $115,800 in race winnings.
 Dixon said of his success at Watkins Glen: "I think it was a day where we were pretty confident throughout the race, knowing that we had the speed to do it.
 I think all year, the Target team with Dan and I, have had fast cars, we just weren't able to put it all together.
 We've won two races this year.
 We're back in winner's circle and the Energizer car is looking cool.
 We're just happy.
 It was extremely tough because of the conditions.
 It just started raining and it was hard to tell how hard to push it because you have 10-15 guys behind you that will push as hard.
 I think we had enough of a jump to hold them off.
 We definitely have a bit of luck here at Watkins Glen."
 Meira was equally as pleased with his finish, stating: "I'm happy because of where we finished.
 I'm happy for the team, for the league, for everybody.
 Finishing second would get old if I felt like we deserved to win, but that's not the case today.
 We fought hard to finish second here."
 Third-place finisher Briscoe was also very contended with where he ended up finishing: "I couldn't be happier.
 To be so close to a victory at the end was amazing.
 Just coming here for the one-off deal, I couldn't have asked for a better race."
 Briscoe also hoped that his finish would bring about more opportunities for him to compete in either the IndyCar Series or the Champ Car World Series.

-Eddie Cheever (pictured in 2009) was heavily criticized for his driving after the race.
+Eddie Cheever (pictured in 2009) was heavily criticized after the race for his collisions with Danica Patrick and Marco Andretti.

 Following the race, much criticism had been directed towards Cheever due to his two incidents on Sunday.
 Patrick called Cheever an "idiot" during radio communications with her team and directly blamed Cheever for her spin on the 20th lap: "Cheever took me out on the restart and that was what put us a lap down.
 It is unfortunate and it is silly.
 There was no point in doing something so desperate on a restart, but he did it.
 I don't know why he was trying to pass there."
 Andretti shared similar ill will towards Cheever after their incident on the 38th lap: "It was blatant, absolutely blatant.
 It was absolutely on purpose.
 If he didn't know I was there, then that's pretty scary."
 He later noted that "it wasn't the first time we've had problems with him."